AzariasB/escaya/README.md

 ## Error recovery

 When Escaya parser is given an input that does not represent a valid JavaScript program, it throws an exception.
-If parsing in recovery mode, the parser will continue parsing and produce a syntax tree conforms to the standard [ECMAScript® 2021 specs](https://tc39.es/ecma262/index.html).
+If parsing in recovery mode, the parser will continue parsing and produce a syntax tree that conforms to the standard [ECMAScript® 2021 specs](https://tc39.es/ecma262/index.html).

 However, Escaya will continue to do a full parse for every keystroke.
 To avoid this you can enable incremental parsing.
 This is best demonstrated with an example.